It’s official! Clapton Community Football Club today became the proud new owners of the historic Old Spotted Dog Ground.

 Lyn Brown MP said:

 At a time when so many community clubs are under threat, it is wonderful to know that Clapton CFC are instead taking huge steps forward to secure their future locally.
-Clapton have a special history at the Old Spotted Dog ground, and a powerful connection to our communities in East London through their support of charities and causes.
+Clapton have a powerful connection to our communities in East London through their support of charities and causes.

 Mayor of Newham, Rokhsana Fiaz said;

-I‘m thrilled that finally Clapton CFC are back home in Forest Gate where they rightly belong.
+I‘m thrilled that finally Clapton CFC have found their home in Forest Gate where they rightly belong.
 I’m looking forward to working with the Club and its dedicated members in bringing the beautiful game to new and diverse audiences in Newham.
-Reflecting Clapton CFC’s continued commitment to solidarity, cooperation and equality through football, I am so thankful and proud of the Tons.
+Reflecting Clapton CFC’s continued commitment to solidarity, cooperation and equality through football, I am so thankful and proud of the club.

 We at Clapton CFC would desperately like to see the Old Spotted Dog benefit the whole local community, and so are keen to hear from community organisations who would like to use the facility when it is back up to an acceptable standard – email: firstname.lastname@example.org